OTRF/Blacksmith/docs/source/index.rst

 The Blacksmit project focuses on providing dynamic easy-to-use templates for security researches to model and provision resources needed to automatically deploy applications in the cloud.
 It currently leverages "`AWS CloudFormation <https://aws.amazon.com/cloudformation/>`_" to model infrastructure and architecture of applications in AWS.
+Even though the goal is to deploy resources in the cloud, the project also hosts Docker files to deploy container-based applications.
+Those docker containers can then be also used with resources in the cloud to expedite deployment.

 Goals
 *****